Here you´ll find some information that we hope will make your stay at Torpet even more pleasent =)

 - The short and easy walkabout after the Mountain road.

 - The long but easy one.
 This one goes around the lake (Dämstasjön).

 - The walkabout with adjustable length through the forest.
 In the winter it can be a pretty tough walk if there is no trails after snowmobiles.

 On this map Torpet is marked and some of the fishing waters.
 Save it to your phone if you get disconnected from internet while outside fishing!

 Fishing in general waters, like Dämstasjön, is on the house.
-If you want to go fishing in the planted lakes, Köpmantjärn and Bergstjärn, it costs 80 SEK per 24 hour per person, and you are allowed maximum three fishes per pay.
+If you want to go fishing in the planted lakes, Köpmantjärn and Bergstjärn, it costs 80 SEK per 24 hour per person, and you are allowed maximum three fishes per pay and day.
 Just tell us if you want to fish in the planted area.

 You can borrow simpel fishing equipment at your stay, you share it with the hosts who also likes to fish sometimes =)

 In the map you´ll see the two planted lakes, and Another two who isn´t planted.
 The one at the bottom is a free lake, where it´s quite easy to get fishes, with the standard fishing equipment.